junxit/us-congress-bills-110/bill.md

   >     - **(A)** disrupt the liquidity or price discovery function on a registered entity;
   >     - **(B)** cause a severe market disturbance in the underlying cash or futures market for an agricultural or energy commodity; or
   >     - **(C)** prevent or otherwise impair the price of a contract listed for trading on a registered entity from reflecting the forces of supply and demand in any market for an agricultural commodity enumerated in section 1a(4) or an energy commodity.
-  >   - **(3)** If the Commission makes a finding pursuant to paragraph (2) of this subsection, the Commission may, in its discretion, utilize its authority under section 8a(9) to impose position limits for speculators on the agreements, contracts, or transactions involved and take corrective actions to enforce the limits.
+  >   - **(3)** If the Commission makes a finding pursuant to paragraph (2) of this subsection, the Commission may, in its discretion, utilize its authority under section 8a(9) to impose position limits (including, as appropriate and in its discretion, related hedge exemption provisions for bona fide hedging comparable to bona fide hedge provisions of section 4a(c)(2)) on agreements, contracts, or transactions involved, and take corrective actions to enforce the limits.

 - **(b)** *Conforming amendments*
   - **(1)** Section 2(g) of such Act (7 U.S.C.
 2(g)) is amended by inserting “subsection (j) of this section, and” after “(other than”.